Buying

 What Are Procurement Goals?

-Procurement goals are strategic objectives that guide how an organization manages sourcing, purchasing, and vendor relationships.
-These goals focus on reducing costs, improving efficiency, ensuring compliance, and aligning procurement with business priorities.
+Procurement goals are specific objectives that define how a company manages purchasing, sourcing, and supplier relationships.
+They help organizations reduce costs, improve efficiency, ensure compliance, and align procurement activities with overall business goals.

 Why Are Procurement Goals Important?